 Ready to savor some crisp mountain air and feel autumn's leaves crunching underfoot?
 Plan a getaway to the Berkshires in western Massachusetts, home to the highest mountains in the state.
 Long a destination for artists and writers like Edith Wharton (whose mansion you can visit) and Norman Rockwell (who has a dedicated museum in the area), the Berkshires is as much a cultural destination as it is a beautiful one.
-MASS MoCA, a contemporary art museum set in an industrial mill complex in North Adams, nearly doubled its size last year and added new long-term installations by the likes of James Turell and Jenny Holzer.
-Rest your head at the buzzy new TOURISTS, a minimalist boutique hotel in a revamped motor lodge that’s fast becoming the area's new creative hangout.
+MASS MoCA, a contemporary art museum set in an industrial mill complex in North Adams, has nearly doubled its size over the last few years and added new long-term installations by the likes of James Turell and Jenny Holzer.
+Rest your head at TOURISTS, a minimalist boutique hotel in a revamped motor lodge that’s become the area's new creative hangout.

 - The Best Walking Shoes for Women

 - 7 U.S. Cities That Are Hipper Than You Think

 All products are independently selected by our writers and editors.
 If you buy something through our links, Jetsetter may earn an affiliate commission.